Lane-Keeping Control of Autonomous Vehicles Through a Soft-Constrained Iterative LQR: Introduction

 The authors of \cite{Zhe95} formulated a soft-constrained MPC approach to handle infeasible optimization problems.
 They relaxed state constraints by introducing slack variables into the optimization process.
 They added a standard quadratic penalty term to the cost function to penalize excessively high values of slack variables.
 Consequently, their controller was determined to be less conservative and allowed temporal violations of constraints.
 Subsequently, the authors of \cite{Raw00} introduced an additional linear penalty term into the cost function \cite{Zhe95} to remove counterintuitive solutions of the aforementioned controller.
 In \cite{Ask17}, a procedure was proposed for computing the upper bound of the prediction horizon, and the corresponding finite-horizon soft-constrained MPC problem was solved under stability guarantees.
 For linear systems with polytopic constraints, the authors of \cite{Zei22} proposed a soft-constrained MPC approach that uses polytopic terminal sets and can guarantee asymptotic system stability.
 In \cite{Svr23}, a soft-constrained MPC method was developed for linear systems; the model considers the general forms of the relaxed stage and terminal constraints.
 The novel feature of this method is that it involves the consideration of the terminal dynamics of the augmented state\textendash slack variables, which guarantees a decrease in the terminal cost of the considered MPC problem.

-The replacement of constraints with barrier functions can increase the stability of solutions for MPC problems \cite{Wil04}.
+The replacement of constraints with barrier functions can increase the stability of solutions for MPC problems.
 In the MPC formulation developed in \cite{Wil04}, weighted barrier functions that ensure that inequality constraints are strictly satisfied are included in the cost function.
 These barriers enable smooth control actions to be achieved when the system approaches constraint bounds.
 The authors of \cite{ Fel17a} leveraged relaxed barrier functions in linear MPC.
 This approach enables the enlargement of the feasible solution set for a hard-constrained MPC problem \cite{Wil04}.
+In a numerical example, the authors of \cite{ Fel17a} showed that state trajectories can converge to the reference point in MPC schemes even if the initial conditions are infeasible.
+The authors of \cite{Fel17a} also investigated solutions to closed-loop systems with unknown additive disturbances by using relaxed barrier-function-based linear MPC schemes and demonstrated robust input-to-state stability.
+The state trajectory can thus be guaranteed to converge to a neighborhood of the desired set point \cite{Fel15}.
+By contrast, tube-based MPC approaches \cite{Mat19} use predefined bounded disturbances and are prone to produce conservative (restrictive) solution trajectories.

-Through a numerical example, the authors of \cite{ Fel17a} showed that state trajectories can converge to the reference point in MPC schemes, even if the initial conditions are infeasible.
-Multiple studies \cite{Che17, Che19, Che20} have investigated the use of barrier functions to shape system constraints in the context of the iterative linear\textendash quadratic regulator (ILQR) algorithm \cite{Li04, Li05}, resulting in the creation of a constrained ILQR (CILQR) algorithm; the CILQR algorithm has been used to solve motion planning problems for autonomous vehicles and has exhibited higher computation efficiency than the standard sequential quadratic programming (SQP) algorithm in these problems.
+However, general MPC solvers, such as sequential quadratic programming (SQP) has poor computational efficiency in real-time applications.
+Researchers \cite{Che17, Che19} have therefore investigated the use of barrier functions to shape system constraints in the context of the iterative linear\textendash quadratic regulator (ILQR) algorithm \cite{Li04, Li05}, resulting in the creation of the constrained ILQR (CILQR) algorithm.
+Instead of solving computationally expensive nonlinear optimization problems online, the system dynamic model is linearized at each time step in the CILQR framework.
+Thus, CILQR can be considered to be a suboptimal linear time-varying MPC approach.
+The CILQR algorithm has been used to solve motion planning problems for automotive systems and has exhibited higher computation efficiency than the standard SQP algorithm in these problems \cite{Che19}.
+Moreover, the authors in \cite{Liu24} proposed a spatiotemporal trajectory planning method based on reachable set and ILQR technique to control a real vehicle in high-density complex traffic flow.